hashicorp/consul/test/integration/consul-container/test/debugging.md

 - a port exposed on the container that allows a debugger from your development environment to connect and attach to the consul process and debug it remotely.
 - logs out the host and port information so that you have the information needed to connect to the port.

-The integration tests have been modified to expose the `--debug` flag that will switch the test from using a `consul:local` image that can be built using `make dev-docker` to using the `consul-dbg:local` image that was build from `make dev-docker-dbg`.
+The integration tests have been modified to expose the `--debug` flag that will switch the test from using a `consul:local` image that can be built using `make dev-docker` to using the `consul-dbg:local` image that was built from `make dev-docker-dbg`.

 The test is run in debug mode with a breakpoint set to just after the cluster is created and you can retrieve the port information.
 From there, you can set up a remote debugging session that connects to this port.